Hoyasumii/avengers-endgame/README.md

 ROCKET: I got some blasters, unless you guys wanna use knives.

 MANTIS: [enthusiastically] Oooh, yes.
-Please, use kniv
+Please, use knive